 The neighbours on our right have a cat.
 It stares at me for hours (but I am too lazy to shuussh it away.)
 It wants to attack my face.
 I have white fur, green eyes and claws in my nightmares.On the opposite side live the neighbors with dogs.
 Their dogs have eyes on me.
 It’s funny that these two foes live in the same lane in harmony.
 What units them is their common hatred for me.
 Once the boy was telling me that his dog had a dream last night of chewing my leg. *Yes his dogs can actually speak to him. (or at-least I think so).

 This world is nuts.
-I bet you, if aliens ever come to Earth, they will take me away, because I am the only sensible person here.
-Plus I is not suited for a planet like this, so primitive. *We could be great but unfortunately our scientist never invented anything that might actually help people.
+I bet if aliens ever come to Earth, they will take me away, because I am the only sensible person here.
+Plus I am not suited for a planet this primitive. *We could be greats but unfortunately our scientist never invented anything that might actually help people.
 Like something that helps us downloads the whole school curriculum into our brains.
 But we can only wish.